Over the Years,

 They have bled for me.

-But it is usually a bit less gory.
-These are either shows that I consider myself to be the primary generating artist for or shows which I felt I made a noteworthy contribution to and that I was proud to be a part of.
+These are shows for which I consider myself the primary generating artist and projects which I felt I made a noteworthy contribution to and that I was proud to be a part of.

 Aunt Diane’s

-• Writer, builder, co-performer
+Writer, builder, co-performer

-• mixed media: (object theater/shadow puppet)
+mixed media: (object theater/shadow puppet)

 Shadow screen consisted of a 50 ft paper scroll, depicting the travels from Rhode Island to Michigan.
 Images projected onto screen were a combination of shadow puppets and overhead projections.